fix8mt/conjure_enum/README.md

 # Introduction
 ## Supercharge Your C++ Enums with This Lightweight Reflection Library!

-Based on the awesome work of [`magic_enum`](https://github.com/Neargye/magic_enum)[^2], this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums.
+Based on the awesome work of [`magic_enum`](https://github.com/Neargye/magic_enum)[^2] and [`boost::desribe`](https://github.com/boostorg/describe), this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums.
 We've optimized the core functionality, focusing on the main features developers usually need while enhancing them for a more efficient and expressive experience.

 ## Embrace the Future with C++20